owncloud/ocis/docs/extensions/storage/namespaces.md

 {{< hint warning >}}
 In the global CS3 namespaces we plan to move `/home/Shares`, which currently lists all mounted shares of the currently logged in user to a dedicated `/shares` namespace.
 See [Move shares folder out from home directory to a separate mount reva#1584](https://github.com/cs3org/reva/pull/1584).
 {{< /hint >}}

+TODO link frontend / webdav because it contains more details